Army Best Squad Competition

 |0

-This work, Army Best Squad Competition [Image 8 of 8], by SPC Cade Castillo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Army Best Squad Competition, by SGT Jacob Moir, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT